Software testing is a critical and often tedious phase of product completion and improves its accuracy.

-It also has provision for setting test environments, test plans, and the generation of built-in reports.
+It also has provisions for setting test environments, test plans, and the generation of built-in reports.

 TestRail is a web-based test case management tool that can be easily set up and used with the cloud or the local setup.
 It is highly scalable and customizable.
-You can see real-time insights on the testing progress through interactive dashboards, metrics, activity reports, etc. Automated and manual test cases can be easily managed and documented using screenshots, expected vs. actual result comparison.
+You can see real-time insights on the testing progress through interactive dashboards, metrics, activity reports, etc. Automated and manual test cases can be easily managed and documented using screenshots and expected vs. actual result comparisons.

 There is a wide range of built-in templates, and users can create custom templates too.
 Teams can set milestones, personal goals, checklists, and email notifications to enhance productivity.
 TestRail can be integrated easily with CI tools like Jenkins, JIRA, TFS, etc., and supports Docker containers.

 Multiple people can be invited to test the application through email invites, and such guest testers don’t need accounts or login access.
 You can add test cases at any point during testing.
 Testpad provides seamless integration with JIRA.

 The defect-tracking software testing tools help in end-to-end workflow and bug management.
 Such tools track the progress of the team as well as records who is working on which module.